MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-outlook.md

 # Sign in to CRM from Outlook

-After you [open the Microsoft 365 Copilot for Sales app in Outlook](open-app.md#access-copilot-for-sales-in-outlook), you can sign in and connect your CRM account to get a more enriched experience with CRM data.
+After you [open the Sales app in Outlook](open-app.md#access-copilot-for-sales-in-outlook), you can sign in and connect your CRM account to get a more enriched experience with CRM data.

 ## Automatically sign in